I’ve changed my focus on Of Cabbages and Kings. Here’s what’s new.

 I have decided to share most of what I read and a brief opinion here on this blog .
 This helps me keep track for my own use of what I read since I often read up to five books a week.
 When I finally have time to review a book I really enjoyed, I often have to reread it because I’ve forgotten so much of it.

-Niume is a new social blogging site.
+Virily is a new social blogging site.
 I really enjoy not only writing there but also seeing what my friends and writers I haven’t yet met share.
-If you’ve always wanted to start a blog or earn a bit of money sharing your thoughts or photos to a wider audience than your Facebook friends, you might consider Niume.
-It currently requires writers to share only five lines of text and one photo or video.
-Find more here: Niume: Should You Dabble or Plunge In?
+If you’ve always wanted to start a blog or earn a bit of money sharing your thoughts or photos to a wider audience than your Facebook friends, you might consider Virily.
+Posts can be only 50-100 words, depending upon which kind of post you choose from their many options.
+Find more here: Virily, Virily They Said Unto Me.